 Airprox Number Date Time (UTC) Aircraft (Operator) Object Location Description Altitude Airspace (Class) Pilot/Controller Report Reported Separation Reported Risk Cause/Risk Statement ICAO Risk 2017174 24 Jul 17 2035 B757 (CAT) Drone 5112N 00245W 15nm SW Bristol 4800ft London FIR (G) The B757 pilot reports that he was routing direct to Bristol RW27 in a descent under the control of Bristol ATC.
 Approx 3nm SW of the Mendip transmitter, at 4800ft, he saw a red anti-collision light and a white light was spotted below and right of the aircraft.
 There were no TCAS indications, but initially they assumed it was a light aircraft, and it appeared to be on a reciprocal course.
 As they passed abeam it was apparent that the object was closer and smaller than initially assumed.
 A distinctive drone shape could be seen, with dark coloured arms and a suspended load, possibly a camera along with a red lateral light and a central white light.
 With this level of detail it would suggest they were fairly close, although distance was hard to judge with light levels, speed and startle factor.
 It passed below and beyond the right wing-tip.
 The Bristol Controller reports that the B757 was under a Deconfliction Service, inbound to Bristol from the southwest.
 When about 8nm to the south of the airfield he reported a drone on his right-hand side between his aircraft and the Wells mast.
-Just prior to this there had been a primary contact in the vicinity of the Wells mast, which had faded from contact after a couple of seconds.
-Cause: The drone was being flown beyond VLOS limits and was endangering other aircraft at that altitude.
-The Board agreed that the incident was therefore best described as the drone was flown into conflict with the B757.
-Risk: The Board considered that the pilot's estimate of separation, allied to his overall account of the incident and his inability to avoid the object portrayed a situation where providence had played a major part in the incident and/or a definite risk of collision had existed.
-A 2017175 30 Jul 17 1424 A319 (CAT) Drone 5558N 00320W Cramond 500ft Edinburgh CTR (D) The A319 pilot reports conducting a visual approach to Edinburgh RW24 when a white or grey drone with 2 rotors was seen in the 12 o'clock at 1-11⁄2nm range.
+Just prior to this there had been a primary contact in the vicinity of the Wells mast, which had faded from contact after a couple of seconds. drone was flown into conflict with the B757.
+2017175 30 Jul 17 1424 A319 (CAT) Drone 5558N 00320W Cramond 500ft Edinburgh CTR (D) The A319 pilot reports conducting a visual approach to Edinburgh RW24 when a white or grey drone with 2 rotors was seen in the 12 o'clock at 1-11⁄2nm range.
 A go-around was considered but the drone was moving from left to right and passed clear of the aircraft down the right side.
 The occurrence was reported to the Edinburgh Tower controller.
-Reported Separation: Oft V/100m H Reported Risk of Collision: Medium Cause: The drone was being flown in the vicinity of an airfield approach path such that it was endangering other aircraft at that location and altitude.
+Reported Separation: Oft V/100m H Reported Risk of Collision: Medium Cause : The drone was being flown in the vicinity of an airfield approach path such that it was endangering other aircraft at that location and altitude.
 The Board agreed that the incident was therefore best described as the drone was flown into conflict with the A319.
 Risk: The Board considered that the pilot's estimate of separation, allied to his overall account of the incident portrayed a situation where although safety had been reduced, there had been no risk of collision. С